-Can I claim compensation for a 'Crash for Cash' injury?
+Can I claim for an injury as a victim of a 'Crash for Cash'?

 Defined as ?staging or deliberately causing a road traffic collision solely for the purpose of the financial gain', ?Crash for Cash' insurance fraud raises insurance premiums and put the lives of innocent motorists at risk.

 As with any no-fault accident that results in injury, innocent drivers are entitled to claim for compensation to cover medical and financial losses.